Dabvexx/DabVexx.github.io/_posts/2025-4-5-project-vexxed-renderer.md

 These issues have been a real pain to fix, and very persistant.
 I know that these issues are due to the GLTF importer I made but im unsure what part exactly is going wrong

-On the left is a 3D model i made for a different project that renders incorrectly as its transform is deformed and the textures are all the same.
+On the left is a 3D model I made for a different project that renders incorrectly as its transform is deformed and the textures are all the same.

 On the right is a chess set with a million verts, this shows the engine is fairly powerful, but textures and objects are misplaced in the world.